Fed's Powell says trade, global growth concerns continue to weigh on U.S. economy

 Though the threatened tariffs on Mexico never materialized and China and the United States have agreed to resume talks to reach a trade deal, that “did little to alleviate the uncertainty that Fed officials believe is contributing to cooling momentum in global trade and domestic capex plans,” Deutsche Bank’s U.S. economics team wrote this week.

+(For a graphic on 'Powell is no stranger on Capitol Hill' click tmsnrt.rs/2JAUmkH)

+(For a graphic on 'U.S. 5-year, 5-year forward breakeven inflation rate' click tmsnrt.rs/2PdzVzO)

-Reporting by Howard Schneider; Additional reporting by Trevor Hunnicutt; Editing by Paul Simao
+Reporting by Howard Schneider; Additional reporting by Trevor Hunnicutt in Washington and Chuck Mikolajczak in New York; Editing by Paul Simao and Chizu Nomiyama